brensch/battleword/README.md

 Shouts server no purpose except to intimidate your opponents.

 ### /ping
-in order to get the definition of your character, the engine will ping you. this is also run at the start of each match up to 10 times in order to wake up your server if you're hosting it in serverless land where everything is slightly less reliable.
+In order to get the definition of your character, the engine will ping you.
+This is also run at the start of each match up to 10 times in order to wake up your server if you're hosting it in serverless land where everything is slightly less reliable.

 #### Request:
 GET request - no payload